 Gluten-Free Corn Bread Muffins from Happily Unprocessed, made by my sister-in-law, Sarah.
 I am in LOVE with this cornbread.

 Thanksgiving Salad, by my mother-in-law

-Brussal Sprouts sauteed with bacon, by my mother-in-law
+Brussels Sprouts sauteed with bacon, by my mother-in-law.

-I actually ended up serving the rice pudding to my nieces and nephews for breakfast the morning after because we already had a lot of dessert.
+I actually ended up serving the rice pudding to my nieces and nephews for breakfast the morning after because we already had many desserts.

 Pumpkin Pie Rice Pudding from the Foodnetwork.com